joelkp/ranoise/README.md

 While arguably uglier than using the macros or inline functions for bitrotation, etc., here's everything-in-one-go versions of the function definitions.

 ### My ranoise functions
+There's one practical issue with using the functions named ranoise32-something, they are not that fast compared to other functions.
+The SplitMix32 functions are faster on my x86-64 system (that varying bitrotation is slow!).
+For weaker randomness, `ranfast32` is however slightly faster than the SplitMix32s.

-For audio, there's no audible improvement when including the xor-and-rightshift steps which were added to improve avalanching and quality of bits below the highest, assuming the higher bits define most of the amplitude of the signal listened to in the usual way.
+For audio, there's no audible improvement to the more elaborate versions (e.g. adding xor-and-rightshift steps to improve avalanching and quality of lower bits), assuming the higher bits define most of the amplitude of the signal listened to in the usual way.
 The same may be true for graphics and what's visible.
-However, those looking to extract two rather than one samples from each output value (splitting each 32-bit sample into two 16-bit samples) need one of the highest-quality options.
+However, those looking to extract two rather than one samples from each output value (splitting each 32-bit sample into two 16-bit samples) need one of the higher-quality options (those comparable to SplitMix32).

 #### `ranoise32`
-Stripped-down version of `ranoise32a`, containing only the most important part of the algorithm.
+Stripped-down version of `ranoise32a`, containing only the most important part of the algorithm -- with a view to using a varying bitrotation.

 Tested with an increasing counter as the argument, it fails some TestU01 SmallCrush tests and as such is comparable to both 32-bit LCGs and xorshift32.
-The failures are more like those of LCGs, but fewer; this is also the case in both PractRand and dieharder testing.
+The failures are more like those of LCGs, but fewer; this is also the case in both PractRand (1 MB stage failures, still) and dieharder testing.
 ```
 int32_t ranoise32(uint32_t x) {
         x *= 2654435769UL;